-We take the freedom to cross borders for granted in Western Europe, but outside the EU comfort zone traversing a frontier with your bike can become a long and unfathomable process.
+We take the freedom to cross borders for granted in Western Europe, and even though we are now outside the EU, taking your motorcycle into the EU remains straight forward.
+However, once further afield that the UK & EU, traversing a frontier with your bike can become a long and unfathomable process.
 If you don’t prepare yourself for it – physically and mentally – and it can quickly turn your trip sour, or halt it altogether.

 In essence, passing between two countries comprises four basic steps.
 First, you enter yourself into the country at immigration.
 Secondly, you enter your bike with customs.
 Thirdly, upon leaving you to get yourself stamped out and finally, you exit your bike.
 Simple in theory, but in practice every border you come across will be different, and faced with masses of locals, being jostled for money, and a random collection of anonymous sheds/buildings to trawl through, you’ll forget it all instantly.
 Here’s how to cope:

 - Push the very English concept of queuing out of your head and ride straight to the front.

 - Take your time to suss-out your surroundings and make sure your bike is as secure as possible: borders can attract a strange array of characters and foreign travellers on big bikes attract them all.

 - Using fixers at borders may be a more efficient way of getting yourself through.
 They will charge, but if you gain a few hours and avoid tearing your hair out, then it can be money well spent.

 - Accept that part of the system may be under-the-table payments to the man with the stamp.
 If it’s only a few dollars, taking a stand on principle and refusing to pay can mean a prolonged and tedious experience.

 - There’ll always be a variation on a theme to get your passport stamped: fill out a tourist visa or go to a different office to buy a stamp.
 In any event, Immigration officials are significantly better at pushing people across countries than Customs are dealing with private vehicles.